 Interesting places to visit in Gaganbawada

 The entire Gaganbavda is picturesque with tranquil landscapes and lush green mountains and forests.
 Here you can soothe your senses and rejuvenate your spirits by just a walk or a drive through a peaceful road leading to nowhere.
-Gaganbawada offers you the most scenic views of mighty mountain ranges of Western Ghats.
+Gaganbawada offers you most scenic views of mighty mountain ranges of Western Ghats.
 Each season the view will be different and magnificent.
-The misty mountains and lush green hills of Gaganbawada are treating the eyes.
+The misty mountains and lush green hills of Gaganbawada are treating to the eyes.
 It's serene and calm surroundings are a real delight.
-Gaganbawada has a rich historical and mythological background.
+Gaganbawada has rich historical and mythological background.
 It also has a gift of diverse biodiversity.
 The flora and fauna in the forests around Gaganbawada will mesmerize any nature lover.

 Gagangad Fort and Gagangiri Ashram